Midget submarine: Armament

 Midget submarines are commonly armed with torpedoes and mines in the form of, for example, detachable side loads and nose sections.
 Alternatively they may function as swimmer delivery vehicles to deliver frogmen to the vicinity of their targets, which are then attacked with limpet mines.

 Civilian

 In civilian use, midget submarines are generally called submersibles; commercial submersibles are used in, for example, underwater maintenance, exploration, archaeology, and scientific research.
 Other commercially available submersibles are marketed as novelty tourist attractions and as specialised tenders for wealthy yacht owners.
-Also, a growing number of amateur submariners homebuild submersibles as a hobby.
+Also, a growing number of amateur submariners homebuilt submersibles as a hobby.